 To be sure, both the plaintiff and the defendant should pay close attention to the amount of bond the court set when ordering a preliminary injunction.
-Most often, bonding requirement fails to take into consideration that the bond’s primary function is to protect the interest of an enjoined party.
-Sometimes this results to the court denying the motion for preliminary injunction.
+Most often, the bonding requirement fails to take into consideration that the bond’s primary function is to protect the interest of an enjoined party.
+Sometimes this results in the court denying the motion for a preliminary injunction.

 Parties Involved in an Injunction Bond